Non-Archimedean and motivic stationary phase formulas: The motivic case

 \subsubsection{Cluckers--Loeser's motivic integration}

 Let $k$ be a characteristic zero field.
-We consider a Denef-Pas langage $\L_\text{DP}$, i.e. a langage with three sorts: the valued field sort (equipped with the ring langage), the residual field sort (equipped with an extension of the ring langage by constant symbols) and the value group sort (equipped with an extension of the Presburger langage by constant symbols) endowed with a symbol for the valuation $\ord$ and one for the angular map $\ac$.
-We consider the extension~$\L_\text{DP}(k)$ of this langage by adding constant symbols for each element of the sets $k\ls t$ and $k$, respectively in the valued field sort and in the residue field sort.
+We consider a Denef-Pas language $\L_\text{DP}$, i.e. a language with three sorts: the valued field sort (equipped with the ring language), the residual field sort (equipped with an extension of the ring language by constant symbols) and the value group sort (equipped with an extension of the Presburger language by constant symbols) endowed with a symbol for the valuation $\ord$ and one for the angular map $\ac$.
+We consider the extension~$\L_\text{DP}(k)$ of this language by adding constant symbols for each element of the sets $k\ls t$ and $k$, respectively in the valued field sort and in the residue field sort.

-\begin{example} Let $K$ be a field.
+\begin{exem} Let $K$ be a field.
 Endowed with the $t$-adic valuation

 and with the natural angular component